Paris Saint-Germain FC (women): Stadiums

 Between 1971 and 2012, Paris Saint-Germain played their home matches at the Stade Georges Lefèvre, the main stadium of Camp des Loges, the club's training ground.
 PSG relocated to the Stade Sébastien Charléty in 2012, when the team turned professional.
 They returned to the Georges Lefèvre in 2017, before moving to the Stade Jean-Bouin in 2018.
 PSG continued to use the Georges Lefèvre whenever the Jean-Bouin wasn't available until January 2024, when they moved to Campus PSG, the club's new training facility in Poissy.
 The main stadium of Campus PSG, with a capacity of 1,100 spectators, is now their home ground as well, except for matches relocated to the Parc des Princes or Jean-Bouin.
 They played their first game at Campus PSG on January 9, 2024, cruising to a 6–0 win over Lille OSC in Première Ligue.
 This was also the very first official match played there.

 Usually reserved for the men's side, the Parc des Princes serves as the women's home ground for big domestic and European matches.
 After 38 years of existence, PSG made their debut at the stadium in a league game against Parisian rivals Paris FC on October 18, 2009.
 Camille Abily scored the only goal of the match to hand PSG the win.
 Their European debut, and second game overall, came on March 28, 2015, against Glasgow City for the quarterfinals of the 2014–15 UEFA Women's Champions League.
 PSG won 5–0.
-Another big night at the arena was the club's 1–0 league victory – courtesy of Marie-Antoinette Katoto's lone goal – over arch-rivals Olympique Lyonnais in November 2020.
+Another big night at the arena was the club's 1–0 league victory – courtesy of Marie-Antoinette Katoto's lone goal – over arch-rivals OL Lyonnes in November 2020.
 PSG also broke the national home attendance record when they hosted Lyon at the Parc des Princes on April 30, 2022.
 The UEFA Champions League clash attracted 43,254 spectators, who saw the Parisians fell to a 1–2 defeat.